 - Promote the Sure Start programme.

-- Promote the eco-tourism opportunities long neglected by council and business.
+- Promote the eco-tourism opportunities long neglected by Local Government and business;

 - Support independent traders, seeking ways to reduce the business rates burden upon small traders; and

 - Develop a local Circular Economy, encouraging residents to purchase from local traders.

 Supporting local businesses, and implementing the principles of a circular economy is a model that not only works but is easily implemented.